somecho/dripsy/README.md

 ## Further Steps

 Keep an eye out on this repo as examples will be added as features get developed.
 Feel free to create PR's to submit examples if you have tried it out!

-Once Dripsy reaches a reliable state, it will be released on Quicklisp.

 ---